-Speech sounds—how we say sounds and put sounds together into words.
-Other words for these problems are Augmentative & Alternative Communication, Articulation & Phonological Disorders, Motor Speech Disorders like Apraxia, Acquired Apraxia of Speech (AOS), or Dysarthria.
+Articulation and Phonology—how we say sounds and put sounds together into words.
+Difficulty with speech might be referred to Articulation & Phonological Disorders, Motor Speech Disorders like Apraxia, Aquired Apraxia of Speech, or Dysarthria.

 Page Tags: Speech Therapy, looking For A Speech Therapist, Speech Therapy Telepractice.

 Monday - Thursday - 8AM - 6PM Fridays by Special Arrangement